 Performance outcomes Acceptable outcomes For accepted development subject to requirements Dual occupancy, dwelling house or dwelling u areas outside of the High flood hazard area nit located in 1% AEP or 0.2% AEP flood hazard PO1 Habitable rooms and utilities associated with dual occupancy, dwelling house and dwelling unit have acceptable levels of flood immunity.
 AO1.1 The minimum floor level for habitable rooms (new buildings and extensions to existing buildings) in dual occupancy, dwelling house and dwelling unit is the highest of the following: (a) 300mm above the DFE1 flood level; or (b) 225mm above natural ground level; or (c) 300mm above the greater of top of the kerb level or the crown of the adjacent bitumen road.
 AO1.2 Utilities on the premises (e.g. on-site sewerage treatment systems, electrical supply, telecommunication connections, and water supply) are located above the DFE flood level.
 PO2 Development maintains: (a) the flood characteristics and storage capacity of the subject site; and (b) a high level of visual amenity as viewed from the street and adjoining and nearby properties.
 AO2.1 Where the minimum floor level prescribed by AO1.1 is more than 1 metre above ground level, freestanding structures on poles are provided rather than 'slab on ground' construction and/or filling under the building footprint 2 .
-400 AO2.2 Development does not involve: (a) any physical alteration of a watercourse; and (b) net filling exceeding 50 cubic metres.
+AO2.2 Development does not involve: (a) any physical alteration of a watercourse; and (b) net filling exceeding 50 cubic metres.

 [&]quot;DFE" - defined flood event - is the 1% AEP flood event plus climate change factor.
 The DFE is derived from the WRM 2013 (2023 update) flood study.
 The building footprint is the actual area at natural ground level covered by the building or buildings.

-Performance outcomes

-Acceptable outcomes

-For assessable development

-Resilient built form

-PO3

-Buildings, structures and on-site utilities are located, designed and constructed to:

-- (a) be resilient to flood risks up to and including the DFE; and - (b) minimise the impacts of flooding on the asset's life including preventing and withstanding the effects of floodwater inundation; and - (c) minimise environmental impacts from onsite utilities.

-AO3.1

-Buildings in the flood hazard area, including residential and non-residential buildings (except for Class 10 structures), provide a finished floor level that is the highest of the following:

-- (a) 300mm above the DFE flood level; or

-- (b) 225mm above natural ground level; or

-- (c) 300mm above the greater of top of the kerb level or the crown of the adjacent bitumen road.

-AO3.2

-The understorey area of a building below the finished floor level is left open to allow the free flow and inundation of flood water.

-AO3.3

-Utilities on the premises (e.g. on-site sewerage treatment systems, electrical supply, telecommunication connections, and water supply) are:

-- (a) located outside of or above the DFE; or - (b) sealed to prevent water intrusion.

-Building height

-PO4

-Buildings in flood hazard areas:

-- (a) utilise a usable extent of building height above flood levels; and - integrate with the built form character of the surrounding area; and - (c) does not form overdevelopment of the site.

-AO4

-Building height above ground level in flood hazard area does not exceed the maximum building height set by the relevant zone code plus the DFE flood level
+S Acceptable outcomes opment d on-site utilities are constructed to: od risks up to and E; and acts of flooding on the ing preventing and effects of floodwater mental impacts from on- AO3.1 Buildings in the flood hazard area, including residential and non-residential buildings (except for Class 10 structures), provide a finished floor level that is the highest of the following: (a) 300mm above the DFE flood level; or (b) 225mm above natural ground level; or (c) 300mm above the greater of top of the kerb level or the crown of the adjacent bitumen road.
+AO3.2 The understorey area of a building below the finished floor level is left open to allow the free flow and inundation of flood water.
+AO3.3 Utilities on the premises (e.g. on-site sewerage treatment systems, electrical supply, telecommunication connections, and water supply) are: (a) located outside of or above the DFE; or (b) sealed to prevent water intrusion. d areas: extent of building height ls; and e built form character of area; and rerdevelopment of the AO4 Building height above ground level in flood hazard area does not exceed the maximum building height set by the relevant zone code plus the DFE flood level. d on-site utilities are constructed to: od risks up to and E; and acts of flooding on the ing preventing and effects of floodwater mental impacts from on-